Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/ImposterSample.md

 **UV0** - The virtual UV for the base frame.
 **UV1** - The virtual UV for the second frame.
 **UV2** - The virtual UV for the third frame.
-**Grid** - The current UV grid using to find the sample frames.
+**Grid** - The current UV grid, which is used to find the corresponding sample frames.
-**Frames** - The amount of the imposter frames **Border Clamp** - The amount of clamping for a single frame.
+**Frames** - The amount of the imposter frames **Clip** - The amount of clipping for a single frame.
-**Parallax** - If Texture is a normal map, add parallax shif if the value is true.
+**Parallax** - Adds parallax shif if the port value is true, only applicable when sampling a normal map.

 ## Output
 **RGBA** - A vector4 from the sampled texture.